HISKP-LQCD/sLapH-projection-NG/doc/New_Subduction.md

 We just iterate through all $\vec d_\text{tot}$, then we iterate through all irreps and then iterate through all relative momenta.
-Using our `MakeGroupSum` function we construct the operators that will make up the GEVP.
-Later on we need to take the outer product in order to obtain the actual GEVP.
+Using our `MakeGroupSum` function we construct the operators that will make up the correlator matrix.
+Later on we need to take the outer product in order to obtain the actual correlator matrix.

 From the given operators we need to extract the momenta and then perform the outer product of source and sink momenta.
 Then we need to apply the isospin